null

 Coaxial Cable Length and Thickness

 Coaxial cable comes in varying lengths and thicknesses.
-These features will determine the strength of the signal transmitted.
+These characteristics affect the strength of the signal transmitted.

-As mentioned, the longer the cable the more loss occurs when transmitting signal across long distances.
-Thick cable features lower loss than thin cable, making it ideal for long cable runs.
+Signal loses energy the farther it travels through coax cable.
+It’s inevitable.
+Thus, longer cables have higher signal loss.
+Though, thicker cables feature lower loss than thin cables at the cost of flexibility, making them ideal for long cable runs.
 For optimal transmission, you’ll want the shortest and thickest cable appropriate for your application.

 In radio systems, cable length is comparable to the wavelength of the signals transmitted.
 You can study the math involved in deciding the best cable length to use.
 Characteristics of the cable, such as outside diameter of the inner conductor, inside diameter of the shield, dielectric contact of the insulator, and magnetic permeability of the insulator, all affect the quality of the wavelength going through your cable.